Award-winning Composer

 If you would like a copy of her Bio for publication, please go to the contact page.

-Please get in touch here if you would like to commission a new work, request a composition lesson, invite Katy to present or adjudicate, or find out more about a tailored mentoring program within your Arts organisation.
+Please get in touch if you would like to commission a new work, request a composition lesson, invite Katy to present or adjudicate, or discuss licensing her music for film and media.

 “Katy Abbott has a gift in that she listens to people and then responds to them…. it is a quality that informs her music, which is characterised by an emotional honesty that connects people from diverse backgrounds.”